squizzi/grabh1/README.md

 ##### Caveats
 * The ```keyboard.send_key()``` function is called prior to printing the string via ```keyboard.send_keys()```.
 Meaning that if the script is used at the top of a text box both the text and link will reside on the same line.
 This will be fixed in a future release.

+##### Future Releases
+Here's a few ideas I'm working on for the future:

+* Add error handling that alerts the user that no header was found via lib-notify (pynotify)